 What Spices Make Up Pumpkin Pie Spice?

 I know how crazy Pumpkin Spice Tacos sound.
 I think it sounds so crazy, because a majority of us think of pumpkin spice lattes when we think of pumpkin spice.
-However the spices that make up pumpkin spice are actually spices that are frequently used in savory recipes.
+However, the spices that make up pumpkin spice are actually spices that are frequently used in savory recipes.

 There are many seasoning blends that use a lot of the same spices featured in pumpkin spice.
 If you've ever had anything made with jerk seasoning, then this recipe will taste familiar to you.
 The spices are almost identical.
-Some of the spices used in both are: allspice, cinnamon, nutmeg, and ginger.
-This pumpkin spice recipe also features cloves, which is sometimes used in jerk seasoning as well.
+Some of the spices used in both are allspice, cinnamon, nutmeg, and ginger.
+This pumpkin spice recipe also features cloves, which are sometimes used in jerk seasoning as well.

 Are Pie Pumpkins Sweet?